ADF Foods Limited

-Four meetings of the Board of Directors of the Company were held during the year.
-Fordetail of the meetings please refer to Clause II E of the Corporate Governance Reportwhich forms part of this Report.
+Five meetings of the Board of Directors of the Company were held during the year.
+Thedetail of the Board M are provided in the Report on Corporate Governance of the Companywhich forms part eetings of this Annual Report.

 All the recommendations of the Audit Committee were accepted by the Board during thefinancial year under review.

 ii) Shareholders' Grievance/ Stakeholders' Relationship Committee

 iv) Risk Management Committee

 The details with respect to the constitution/ reconstitution powers roles terms ofreference meetings held and attendance of the Members at such meetings of the relevantCommittees and such other related details are provided in the Report on CorporateGovernance of the Company which forms part of this Annual Report.

 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(5) of the Companies Act 2013: